decentralized-identity/presentation-exchange/spec/spec.md

 example: a Verifier may simply want to know a Holder has a valid, signed credential of a particular type, without disclosing any of the data it contains).

+### Validation of Credentials

+Once a credential has been ingested via a Presentation Submission, any validation beyond the process of evaluation defined by the [Input Evaluation](#input-evaluation) section is outside the scope of Presentation Exchange.
+Validation of signatures and other cryptographic proofs are a function of a given credential format, and should be evaluated in accordance with a given credential format's standardized processing steps.
+Additional verification of credential data or subsequent validation required by a given Verifier are left to the Verifier's systems, code and business processes to define and execute.

 ### Embed Targets

 The following section details where the _Presentation Submission_ is to be